DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/AWS/KEYNOA.md

 ## Create Data Hub
-1. In the KEYNOA UI create the Data Hub you want your device to connect to.
+1. In KEYNOA create the Data Hub you want your device to connect to.
 ![KEYNOA](/img/KEYNOA/Dashboard.png)

-2. Select the AWS data hub.
+2. Select the AWS Data Hub.
 ![KEYNOA](/img/KEYNOA/AWS/Data-Hub.png)

-3. Fill in the details and click on "Confirm".
+3. Fill in the Access Key ID and the Access Secret Key.
+You can find this information in KEYNOA by clicking on the lock icon in the header and scrolling to the section "AWS".
+Proceed by clicking on "Confirm".

-- Access Key ID: copy from KEYNOA Credential Manager
+- Access Key ID: copy from KEYNOA "Credentials" section
-- Access Secret Key: copy from KEYNOA Credential Manager
+- Access Secret Key: copy from KEYNOA "Credentials" section
 - Region: select `eu-central-1` from the dropdown

 ![KEYNOA](/img/KEYNOA/AWS/Data-Hub-details.png)

-4. Fill in the details and click on "Register CA".
+4. Fill in the details (copy and paste) and click on "Register CA".

 - Template Body: `default`
-- RoleARN: copy from KEYNOA Credential Manager
+- RoleARN: copy from KEYNOA "Credentials" section (click on the lock icon in the KEYNOA header and scroll to the section "AWS")
 - Topic: `/company/facility/42/dty-eval-kit/$(serial)`
 - Certificate Authority: select `KEYNOA-CLOUD INT CA2 MQTT v1` from the dropdown
 - Connector Name: `AWS connector`